-So today, being one of those days when my mood is getting ideas, I pulled Galway Kinnell’s Mortal Acts, Mortal Words and reread two of his mortal poems.
+So today, being one of those days when my mood is getting ideas, I pulled out Galway Kinnell’s Mortal Acts, Mortal Words and reread two of his mortal poems.
 The simplicity of eating blackberries.
 The uncanniness of marital love.
 Cool, crisp, Vermont poetry.
-For when your mood’s thinking south and you need to show it who’s boss.
+For when your mood’s thinking of going south and you need to show it who’s boss.

 Blackberry Eating